Jhoandry/kitchen-secrets-api/README.md

 ### To Start on you local machine

-Clone down this repository.
 You will need [npm](https://www.npmjs.com/) and [node](https://www.npmjs.com/package//node) installed globally on your machine.

+Clone down this repository: `git clone https://github.com/Jhoandry/kitchen-secrets-api.git`

+Go to folder: `cd /kitchen-secrets-api`

 Installation: `npm install`

 To Start Server: `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 **🚨 IMPORTANT**